GitJuski/Linux-servers/h3-GJ(In progress).md

 ![30](Screenshots/3/30.png)

+curl returned the source code of hattu.example.com.

 ![31](Screenshots/3/31.png)

+      HTTP/1.1 200 OK
+      Date: Wed, 31 Jan 2024 10:54:10 GMT
+      Server: Apache/2.4.57 (Debian)
+      Last-Modified: Wed, 31 Jan 2024 10:40:25 GMT
+      Etag: "ea-6103b81b1d414"
+      Accept-Ranges: bytes
+      Content-Length: 234
+      Vary: Accept-Encoding
+      Content-Type: text/html

+HTTP/1.1 is the protocol used and 200 OK means that the response status was ok.
+Date: has the date, month, year, time and timezone.
+Server: tells us that the server is Apache version 2.4.57 and it's running on Debian.
+Next line says when the page was last modified at.
+Content-type is text/html.
+Content-Length: is the size of the response.
+Mozilla states (Mozilla s.a) that an etag (entity tag) is a unique tag for a resource version.

 I was done at 12:55 PM.
 At this point I decided to have a lunch break since I had a lecture coming up at 2:00 PM.